 …What about dial-up?
 Probably a hiking trail.

 In addition to having more space for individual “data lanes” in fiber networks, the speed limit is also much higher, since information is transmitted as light rather than radio frequency transmission.
-The speed of light is famously speedy, resulting in much less latency for 100% fiber networks.
+The speed of light is famously unmatched, resulting in much less latency for 100% fiber networks like Fios.

 Verizon Fios Availability